jasperhabicht/leporello/README.md

 - `padding top`: Expects a dimension to describe the padding of the contents from the top edge of the box.
 The default value is `7.5mm`.
 - `padding bottom`: Expects a dimension to describe the padding of the contents from the bottom edge of the box.
 The default value is `7.5mm`.
 All four padding settings can also be stated using the syntax `padding={left=7.5mm,top=7.5mm}` or similar.
 - `no padding`: When set, sets all padding to zero.
 Does not expect a value.
+- `pre`: Expects a token list that is placed before the actual contents of the box.
+Should not contain typeset material.
 - `background`: Expects a color name as defined via `l3color` or `none` which will not fill the background.
 The default value is `none`.
 - `bleed`: Expects a comma-separated list consisting of up to four items with the values `t`, `b`, `l` and `r` that describe the edges (top, bottom, left and right) where bleed should be added to the box.
 Note that bleed is not added to the inner edges where the column boxes meet.
 - `store width`: Expects a single control sequence (macro) to store the width of the current box.
 - `store height`: Expects a single control sequence (macro) to store the height of the current box.
+- `flow into`: Expects the ID of the box into which typeset material will flow into if it does not fit into the current box.
+See section "flow mechanism" below.

 ## Typesetting boxes to columns